 When you make the decision to start working from home, whether this be whilst you are running your own business or being employed by someone else, you may believe that your stress levels will decrease dramatically from the very first day.
 The difference between an office and your home is notable, and despite the obvious comforts that come with changing locations you will also be subjected to different pressures to deal with.

-However, working from home can actually be the relaxing and easygoing experience that you had originally planned and hoped for, and a few little tips and tricks can help you settle and find your flow before you know it.
+However, working from home can actually be relaxing, especially if you get into a working out online routine that you had originally planned and hoped for.
+Plus a few little tips and tricks can help you settle and find your flow before you know it.

 Avoid Distractions And Focus